 OceanBase Database also supports the CURSOR_SHARING_EXACT, MONITOR, PX_JOIN_FILTER, NO_PX_JOIN_FILTER, QB_NAME, READ_CONSISTENCY, QUERY_TIMEOUT, LOG_LEVEL, USE_PLAN_CACHE, TRANS_PARAM, TRACING, STAT, TOPK, and TRACE_LOG hints.

-CURSOR_SHARING_EXACT hint
+CURSOR_SHARING_EXACT Hint

-The syntax of the CURSOR_SHARING_EXACT hint is as follows:
+Syntax of the CURSOR_SHARING_EXACT hint is as follows:

 /*+ CURSOR_SHARING_EXACT */